benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/05-field-logistics.md

 ## Field logistics

-Vessels fitted with a swinging davit arm, or pot-tipper and winch are ideal for deploying and retrieving stereo-BRUVs in deeper waters (Fig 2), however, light-weight stereo-BRUVs (Fig 4) can be retrieved by hand.
+Vessels fitted with a swinging davit arm, or pot-tipper and winch are ideal for deploying and retrieving stereo-BRUVs in deeper waters (Figure 1, Figure 2), however, light-weight stereo-BRUVs (Figure 1, Figure 4) can be retrieved by hand.
 Comparable trap fishing retrieval methods are generally the most efficient.
 Each retrieval design remains dependent on the type of vessel used, stereo-BRUV weight and size, and prevailing sea conditions.
 Local fishers familiar with a study location can provide valuable advice on sampling logistics.
 Multiple stereo-BRUVs can be deployed concurrently, with ~10 stereo-BRUV systems providing optimum logistical efficiency for 60 minute deployment times.
 Crepuscular periods should be avoided due to demonstrated changes in fish behaviour during these times (Myers et al. 2016; Bond et al. 2018a).
 When sampling in low light conditions, both blue (450-465 nm) and white (550–560 nm) lights can be used.
 White can provide the best imagery for identification (Birt et al. 2019), but blue has been found to avoid potential behavioural biases and reduce backscatter from plankton at night (Fitzpatrick, McLean & Harvey 2013).
 Field methodology checklists are provided below.

 ![alt_text](images/figures/Fig2.png "image_tooltip")

 Figure 2: Methods to safely deploy and retrieve BRUVs from different size vessels using different equipment.
-A: deploying a stereo-BRUV using an A-frame and pulley at the vessel’s stern; B: deploying a stereo-BRUV with weights and a light from the side of a vessel; C: deploying light-weight stereo-BRUV from a small rigid inflatable (see Fig 4); D: using a ‘pot winch’ and ‘pot tipper’ to quickly retrieve stereo-BRUVs in deep water; E: retrieving a stereo-BRUV using a davit arm from the side of a vessel; F: retrieving stereo-BRUVs by hand using an repurposed anchor hauler in the Philippines.
+A: deploying a stereo-BRUV using an A-frame and pulley at the vessel’s stern; B: deploying a stereo-BRUV with weights and a light from the side of a vessel; C: deploying light-weight stereo-BRUV from a small rigid inflatable (see Figure 4); D: using a ‘pot winch’ and ‘pot tipper’ to quickly retrieve stereo-BRUVs in deep water; E: retrieving a stereo-BRUV using a davit arm from the side of a vessel; F: retrieving stereo-BRUVs by hand using an repurposed anchor hauler in the Philippines.

 ![alt_text](images/figures/supp2fig1.jpg "image_tooltip")

 Figure 3:  Stereo-BRUV systems, including (A) standard dimensions, and (B) addition of weights for deeper water deployment and added forward and rear facing lights and rear facing stills camera to collect habitat imagery.

 ![alt_text](images/figures/supp2fig2.png "image_tooltip")

 Figure 4:  Light weight stereo-BRUV.
 (A) Frame made of thin gauge stainless steel.
 Diode arm is passed through the back and front of the frame and not attached to the base bar.
-This reduces strain to the base bar during retrieval and allows the base bar to be made of light-weight hollow aluminum rectangular section (D).
+This reduces strain to the base bar during retrieval and allows the base bar to be made of light-weight hollow aluminium rectangular section (D).
 Base bar uses hooks and bungee cords to attach to the frame.
 The separation of cameras has been reduced to 500mm, with camera convergence of 5 degrees, to decrease the size of systems and making them easier for (B) travel with and use on smaller vessels and can be (C) hand-hauled.
-For research projects led by partners without expertise in stereo calibrations, (E) frames can be manufactured locally and pre-calibrated light-weight base bars can be sent to study site.
-See this video example of [deploying light weight stereo-BRUV](https://youtu.be/xMrsWunUf3k)
+For research projects led by partners without expertise in stereo calibrations, (E) frames can be manufactured locally and pre-calibrated light-weight base bars can be sent to the study site.
+See this video example of [deploying light weight stereo-BRUV](https://youtu.be/xMrsWunUf3k).

 ![alt_text](images/figures/supp2fig3A.png "image_tooltip")